Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231021_143649.jpg') }}"
      class="centered">
-<figcaption>Started seeing a lot of these bad boys.
-I think they were a traditional Asturian structure for storing grain.</figcaption>
+<figcaption>Started seeing a lot of these bad boys in Asturias.
+I think they were traditionally used to store crops.</figcaption>
 </figure>

 Later, I saw Aurora and Wesley again (and Matias, the Argentinian dude) in a café.
 I stopped for tea and a snack, and talked to an old Spanish lady with had a cute dog.
 Since I'd been walking pretty slowly and wouldn't be able to keep up with them, I let Aurora and Wesley (henceforth A&W) go on without me.